aspose-words/Aspose.Words-API-References/english/net/aspose.words.rendering/noderendererbase/getboundsinpixels/_index.md

 ---
 title: NodeRendererBase.GetBoundsInPixels
 second_title: Aspose.Words for .NET API Reference
-description: Calculates the bounds of the shape in pixels for a specified zoom factor and resolution.
+description: Calculates the bounds of the shape in pixels for a specified zoom factor and resolution in C#
 type: docs
 weight: 40
 url: /net/aspose.words.rendering/noderendererbase/getboundsinpixels/